Category

 Directions

-Rinse rice and dal separately.
+Rinse rice, dal and poha SEPARATELY.
 Rinse until water runs clear.

-Add rice to a bowl along with rinsed poha and cover with water.
+Add idli rice to a bowl and cover with water.
 Use filtered or bottled water to soak.
 If using tap water, allow water to sit out on the counter for 2 hours so the chlorine evaporates from the water.
-I've used tap water and my batter does not ferment properly.
+Note: I've used tap water and my batter does not ferment properly.

 Add urad dal and methi seeds (the methi seeds help to promote fermentation) to a separate bowl and cover with water.
 Use filtered or bottled water to soak.

-Soak rice and dal separately for 4-5 hours.
+Soak rice and dal separately for 4-6 hours.
 The reason for soaking separately is because they grind differently and you want the urad dal to be as smooth as possible whereas, the rice will still be a little gritty.
-Mixing these two textures together is what makes a perfect batter.
+Mixing these two textures together after grinding each will yield the best batter.

 Idli Batter

 I use a Vitamix to grind because I get consistent results.
-You can use any type of blender that you have.
+Note: You can use any type of blender that you have.
+The trick is grinding to the proper consistency.

 Drain the urad dal and reserve the water.
 You will need to use this water to add when grinding to make a smooth, fluffy batter.